ayushthakur/ayushthakur.github.io/README.md

-# ayushthakur.github.io
-My personal blog
+a blog for data journalism